european-modelling-hubs/RespiCompass/round1_2425_influenza.md

 - ```output_type_id```: '1' to '300' for samples, one of the allowed quantiles for quantile output type

 ### Shared Assumptions
+List of shared assumptions
+- Vaccination coverage in 65+ as outlined in the scenario axes
+- Teams should maintain vaccination coverage in other age groups at the same levels as the 2023/2024 winter season
+- VE against laboratory confirmed ILI case of 40% few days after inoculation
+- There is sufficient vaccine supply.
+- No new public health and social measures (non-pharmaceutical interventions / NPIs).
+- No changes in demography given the short timeframe.

+Below we provide more details on specific shared assumptions.

 #### Vaccine Effectiveness (VE)
 For all scenarios we assume a VE = 40% against symptomatic infection based on available literature (see [here](https://docs.google.com/document/d/1RKkT9aYD5D8tsRYE1-jQ1jUDhckEWxIhMQ9plO1dk_c/edit?usp=sharing) for list of studies considered).
 For this round we assume the same VE for all age groups.
 Teams may, at their discretion, include additional effects of vaccines, such as the reduced infectiousness of vaccinated individuals if they become infected.